tigera-solutions/cc-aks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

-# Module 3 - Connect your cluster to Calico Cloud
+# Module 3 - Connect your AKS cluster to Calico Cloud

 > **Note**: In order to complete this module, you will need to a [Calico Cloud account](https://www.calicocloud.io/).
 If you are participating in a live workshop, you will receive an invite with the information to login into an active Calico Cloud environment and join your AKS cluster in there.